aidanok/permapaste/README.md

 ## PermaPaste

-Store plain text ascii documents, markdown documents and code snippets on the Arweave Permaweb.
+Store plain text ascii documents, markdown documents on the Arweave Permaweb.
 Store pastes publicy or encrypted, using a password or secret link to encrypt the page.

 Other features